Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     Once all sessions are in an Established state, BGP reset is complete for the Mellanox switches.

     **Troubleshooting:** If some sessions remain Idle, re-run the Mellanox reset steps to clear and re-check status.
+The `clear ip bgp all` command may need to be be ran multiple times (up to 10 times).
+In between each clear command wait a few minutes before re-checking the BGP Sessions.
 If some sessions still remain Idle, proceed to [reapply the cray-metallb helm chart](#reapply), along with the BGP reset, to force the speaker pods to re-establish sessions with the switch.

 #### Aruba